Static vs dynamic QR codes

 No. You need a new QR code.

 Yes.
-Change the destination later.
+Update the destination later.

 No scan details from the QR itself.